Ryanpires-9/formularioJS/README.md

 <h2>First time doing a Formulary</h2>
-<p>I created this formulary with JavaScript, pretty simple and fun!</p>
+<p>I created this formulary with JavaScript, pretty simple and fun!
+This was created in PW1 class in 2024</p>

 <figure>
   <img src="IMG/JSform.png">